Research

 Research Opportunities

-The Neurovascular Division enrolls patients for multi—site clinical trials, building on a tradition of excellence established by Drs.
-Samson and Batjer.
+The Neurovascular Division enrolls patients for multi-site clinical trials, building on a tradition of excellence established by Dr. Duke Samson and Dr. Hunt Batjer.
 The long history of leadership in complex neurovascular disorders at UTSW has generated an unparalleled database for clinical projects.

-The Spine Center includes dedicated research staff that support data collection for clinical projects developed by residents and students, and treating in cutting edge technology such as robotic surgery and 3D printing, and has led to more than 30 publications yearly in leading neurosurgical journals.
+The Spine Center includes dedicated research staff that supports data collection for clinical projects developed by residents and students, and treating in cutting-edge technology such as robotic surgery and 3D printing, and has led to more than 30 publications yearly in leading neurosurgical journals.

 The research community at UT Southwestern more widely offers exceptional opportunities for new collaborative efforts.

-The research track includes dedicated guidance to identify research and career mentors during PGY1 and PGY2 years, mentored preparation of a research proposal in PGY2 and PGY3, and dedicated research time during the Discovery Year, PGY4.
-Furthermore, dedicated time to continuing research during the PGY-7 can be allocated.
-In addition to working with faculty mentors, residents with a goal of becoming neurosurgeon-scientists have the opportunity to participate in a monthly research forum in which residents and faculty have interactive discussions about research projects and research methodology.
+We provide dedicated guidance to identify research and career mentors during the PGY1 and PGY2 years, mentored preparation of a research proposal in the PGY2 and PGY3 years, and dedicated research time during the Discovery Year (PGY4).
+Furthermore, dedicated time to continue research during the PGY7 year can be allocated.
+In addition to working with faculty mentors, residents aiming to become neurosurgeon-scientists can participate in a monthly research forum for interactive discussions about research projects and methodologies.